A Little Boy Lost: Background

 It appears the author has drawn the “Priest” as not merely a parish priest but as metaphor for the hierarchical powers-that-be of the Church.
 Certainly Blake seems to hearken back to the time when the Church wielded almost unchecked powers throughout England (and most of Europe) to judge and destroy anyone it deemed intolerable in thought or behaviour.

-Blake wrote his poetry for the common man.
+It has been said that Blake "wrote his poetry for the common man".

-Structure

-The poem is divided into six quatrains, all in iambic tetrameter.
-The first quatrain introduces the subject of love of self in the voice of an omniscient narrator; the language is highly stylized.
-The second quatrain is the much simpler speech of a little boy expressing his thoughts on love of God, of others, and of nature.